camunda/camunda-docs-manual/content/introduction/telemetry.md

 You can fetch the collected data via the REST API by calling the {{< restref page="getTelemetryData" text="Get Telemetry Data" tag="Telemetry" >}} endpoint.

-## Legal note

-Before you install a Camunda Runtime version >= 7.14.0-alpha1 (and 7.13.7+, 7.12.12+, 7.11.19+) or activate the telemetry functionality, please make sure that you are authorized to take this step, and that the installation or activation of the [telemetry functionality][engine-config-initializeTelemetry] is not in conflict with any company-internal policies, compliance guidelines, any contractual or other provisions or obligations of your company.

-Camunda cannot be held responsible in the event of unauthorized installation or activation of this function.

 ## Source code

-TODO

-In case you want further details, you can have a look at the implementation of the telemetry topic in [our codebase](https://github.com/camunda/camunda-bpm-platform/blob/master/engine/src/main/java/org/camunda/bpm/engine/impl/telemetry/reporter/TelemetrySendingTask.java).
+In case you want further details, you can have a look at the implementation of the diagnostics topic in [our codebase](https://github.com/camunda/camunda-bpm-platform/blob/master/engine/src/main/java/org/camunda/bpm/engine/impl/diagnostics/DiagnosticsCollector.java).
 The link leads you to the current `master` version of the feature.
-In case you would like to check the implementation of an old version, adjust the `master` branch to a released tag version, e.g. `7.14.0`.
+In case you would like to check the implementation of an old version, adjust to [`7.21.0`](https://github.com/camunda/camunda-bpm-platform/blob/7.21.0/engine/src/main/java/org/camunda/bpm/engine/impl/telemetry/reporter/TelemetrySendingTask.java) tag for example.

 ## Initial data report